Copilot 365 in Teams Meetings – To Transcribe or Not?

 Policy: Off

 When administrators set the Copilot option to “Off” the default setting for a meeting or event is off, but the meeting organizer can change this on a per-meeting basis.
-As above, they can change each meeting (before the meeting starts) to “Only during the meeting” or “During and after the meeting”.
+As above, they can change each meeting to “Only during the meeting” or “During and after the meeting” as well as the default of “Off”.
+The various effects of these settings are the same as described above, and only the default setting has changed.

 Changing meeting options